-We are only taking in animals from the Inspectorate and so if you have an emergency situation, please call 0300 1234 999.
+If you have another animal related emergency, please call 0300 1234 999.
 Lines are manned between 7am and 10pm.

 If you have found injured or unwell wildlife, please call the National RSPCA Control Centre on 0300 1234 999.
-We are currently unable to accept wildlife into the animal centre.

 Our Vet Clinic:

-The following provisions will be in place:
+The following provisions are in place:

 - We will open the door no earlier than 11.30am, you must have arrived by 1pm in order to see a vet.

-- 3 people will be allowed into our waiting room at any one time to ensure we comply with social distancing (only one person per pet).
+- 6 people will be allowed into our waiting room at any one time to ensure we comply with social distancing (only one person per pet).

 - There is a further marked out waiting area outside the Clinic (clients will be seen on a first come, first served basis).
 Please bear in mind if the weather is bad there is a limited sheltered waiting area.